 Not quite ready for Pharmacy School?
 Learn more about our undergraduate Pre-Pharmacy or Pharmacy Direct programs to start you on your path.

 To be considered for admission, an applicant must:

 - Submit a PharmCAS application

-While a GPA of 2.75 or above and a composite PCAT score of 50 or above are considered competitive, all applications are individually reviewed.
-The Medical College Admission Test (MCAT), Dental Admission Test (DAT) or Graduate Records Examination (GRE) may be considered in lieu of the PCAT exam.
+The Medical College Admission Test (MCAT), Dental Admission Test (DAT), or Graduate Records Examination (GRE) may be considered in lieu of the PCAT exam.
+While a GPA of 2.75 or above and scores on standardized exams in the 50th percentile and above are considered competitive, all applications are individually reviewed.
 Applicants are strongly encouraged to submit their application materials early in the fall semester prior to the year they plan to enroll in the pharmacy program.

 Students who are interested in committing to the pharmacy program early in the application cycle may apply through the PharmCAS Early Decision program.
 This is a binding option for candidates who have selected the UCSOP program as their first choice for pharmacy school.

 The Early Decision deadline is in early September and candidates are encouraged to consult the PharmCAS website for additional information.
 All University of Charleston Pharmacy Direct Students are required to apply through the PharmCAS Early Decision program.